dianaeun/my-little-bookstore/project_mlb/README.md

 The more detailed instructions are provided in subfolders' READMEs.

 ## Installation
-Although, there are detailed instructions on subfolders, here are abstract but fundamental instructions to explore our application for your conviniency.
+Although there are detailed instructions on the subfolders, we provide abstract but fundamental instructions to explore our application for your convinience below.

 ### In a terminal
 ```bash